 Talking to the news about our situation brought a measure of invigoration that completely overshadowed thoughts of consequences.
 Neither Joe nor I had ever been interviewed by a news reporter, and neither of us had ever seen ourselves on television.
 But just a few hours later, back on campus, we found ourselves gathered around the television with our comrades, watching what was from all accounts a very funny news clip.
 Little did we know that certain Teen Challenge executives were watching too, and they weren’t too happy about what they were seeing.

-The clip started out with a prominent display of Teen Challenge banner that hung over the entrance to the tree lot.
+The clip started out with a prominent display of the Teen Challenge banner that hung over the entrance to the tree lot.
 Then came Marika’s voice-over, asking viewers: “Who shops for Christmas trees at the last minute?
-We talked with two local men who are trying to sell Christmas trees today but who aren’t having much luck.
-And it’s no wonder: They’re running without lights, extension cords, signs, tools—even their Santa suit.
+We talked with two local men who were trying to sell Christmas trees today but who weren’t having much luck.
+And it’s no wonder: They’re running without lights, extension cords, signs, tools—or their Santa suit.
 It’s all locked in this trailer, and they were sent out this morning without the key!”
 Here the camera zooms in on Marika’s hand jiggling the lock, just to prove that this is a real, honest-to-goodness snafu.